onigoetz/anypack-plugin-serve/recipes/bonjour-broadcast.md

 ## 🍲 Bonjour Broadcast

 Bonjour is a popular choice for cross-network eventing.
-On systems or networks where an actor is awaiting an event to perform a particular action, events for `webpack-plugin-serve` can be leveraged to initiate a broadcast.
+On systems or networks where an actor is awaiting an event to perform a particular action, events for `anypack-plugin-serve` can be leveraged to initiate a broadcast.

 ### Meat and Potatoes

-To get started, your `webpack` configuration should already be setup and building successfully without using `webpack-plugin-serve`.
+To get started, your `webpack` configuration should already be setup and building successfully without using `anypack-plugin-serve`.
 Next, you'll need the `bonjour` package installed:

 ```console
 $ npm install bonjour --save-dev